Ziad-Abaza/chatbot-QueryBot-python/README.md

 - Adding more advanced NLP models.
 - Integrating with external APIs for dynamic responses.
 - Expanding the intents dataset for a broader range of interactions.
+- Completing the development of `DataGenerator_Beta.py` for better data processing.

 ## License:

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.